Olena1925/edge/README.md

 - Utilize a readable flow to ensure good grasping of the audience.

 ## Writing Style
-- Adhere to the principles of clarity, conciseness, and precision in writing.
+- Adhere to the general Technical Writing principles of clarity, conciseness, and precision.
 - Use simple and accessible language to ensure readability for both technical and non-technical audiences.

-## Revision and Iteration
+## Revision
-- Review and refine the draft iteratively to ensure accuracy, relevance, and completeness of content.
+- Review and refine the draft to ensure accuracy, relevance, and completeness of content.
-- Seek feedback from peers or subject matter experts to validate the accuracy and effectiveness of the article.

 ![Examples of Container-Image](https://insights.sei.cmu.edu/media/images/Containerization_fig_1.original.png)